ds-suyog/stack_ops/README.md

 # stack_ops package
-This is a hand made feature 'stack' with unittest.
-There are two implementations:
-1. In script, stack.py
-2. By installing my uploaded package 'pkg_stack' through pip

-== Execution by installing package 'pkg_stack':
-To install package 'pkg_stack':
+I have written documented package 'pkg_stack' which provide feature 'stack' functionality, with exception handling.
+I also threw in unittest, which is runnable after installing package, and cit checks sanity of package 'pkg_stack'.

+INSTALL PACKAGE 'pkg_stack' via pip:
 pip install pkg-stack-skscodes

-To import:
+TO IMPORT PACKAGE:
 from pkg_stack.mystack import Stack

-== Regular/Direct source code execution:
-run demo:
+For rest information please refer README.md in directory package_storage

+RUN SOURCE CODE:
+To Run Demo:
+Run it, sit back and watch.
+It automatically executes stack-operations and tests, while displaying it on console in a video-like manner as it proceeds:
 python mystack.py

-run unittest:
+Run unittest:
 python stack_unittest.py

+>a block<br/>
+>some test<br/>
+>some test<br/>